 At least 13 HVAC manufacturers currently offer onboard FDD.

-Non-embedded options are new to the market, one notable product, Sensi Predict – with indoor and outdoor sensors, was recently discontinued.
+Non-embedded options are new to the market, one notable product, Sensi Predict – with indoor and outdoor sensors - was recently discontinued.

 Smart Diagnostic Tools are available for HVAC contractors.
 DOE is promoting adoption through its STEP (Smart Tool for Efficient HVAC Performance) campaign.
+Considering non-embedded options are not currently available, expanding the use of Smart Diagnostic Tools to facilitate Fault Detection and Diagnostics by field technicians can provide some of the benefits of FDD technology.

 However, the measure is facing technical and market barriers:

-Product cost: embedded FDD (CAC and ASHPs)only available in high-end models.
+Product cost: embedded FDD (CAC and ASHPs) are only available in high-end models.

 Lack of contractor training: most HVAC contractors are unfamiliar with FDD and would require training and certification.